SoftwareAG/c8y-docs/content/edge/installation-bundle/tenants-and-users.md

 ### management tenant

-The management tenant is used to enable other tenants, create sub tenants, and delete tenants and so on.
+The management tenant is used to enable other tenants, create sub tenants, delete tenants and so on.
 For more information about management tenant, see [Managing tenants](/users-guide/enterprise-edition/).

 The **management** tenant has the following users:

 * **admin** user - The default administrative user for each tenant.
 * **sysadmin** user - The default support user for each tenant.
-For example, unlocking the tenant admin user.
+For example, the **sysadmin** user account is used for unlocking the tenant admin user.
 * **edgeadmin** user - The **edgeadmin** user is created during the post-installation process for managing the settings in the management tenant.
 For example, configuring email settings.
 The password for **edgeadmin** user is the same password as the tenant admin user that is set during the post-installation process.